Jessica-Mansell/Personal-Website/readME.txt

 - Create_User_Profile: Ask user with an alert if they would like to enter their details in once logged in so it can redirect to this page when yes is chosen.
 - Password success: can be turned into an alert instead of a whole page.

+#### This will need to be a new website as some of the elements will not be needed anyways.
+So this actual project will be a sandbox for styles.